Campus Improvement Plan

 Staff Recruitment and Retention Strengths

-- Staff is celebrated and recognized weekly in the Weekly Sneak Peek.
+- We have a strong base of veteran teachers who have a good understanding of our students' academic and social needs.
+Staff is celebrated and recognized weekly in the Weekly Sneak Peek.

 - Staff is regularly informed of events and campus expectations via the Weekly Sneak Peek.